zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\bm{p}(\bm{r_0}, \omega) = \int_V N \bm{p_m} dV \approx V N \alpha_m(\omega) \epsilon_1(\omega) \bm{E_i}(\bm{r_0}, \omega),
 $$

-with a predictable conclusion that the polarizability of a particle is the product of the number of molecules and the mean molecular polarizability of a single molecule:
+with a predictable conclusion that the polarizability of a particle is the product of the number of molecules and the molecular polarizability of a single molecule:

 $$ \tag{12.3}
 	\alpha_p(\omega) = V N \alpha_m(\omega).